 Shop workers who turn up for work at 16:00 or later shall receive payment for 5 minutes for each hour they work (though for a minimum of 15 minutes) with respect to refreshment breaks that are not utilised.
-Employees who work 41⁄2 hours or longer, however, shall be entitled to a full 1-hour meal break.
+Employees who work 4.5 hours or longer, however, shall be entitled to a full 1-hour meal break

 3.2.3.
-Other meal and coffee breaks
+Other meal and refreshment breaks

-When work is done outside the daytime working period, the meal break shall be from 3:00 to 4:00 and coffee breaks from 22:00 to 22:20 and from 6:15 to 6:30.
+When work is done outside the daytime working period, the meal break shall be from 3:00-4:00 and refreshment breaks from 22:00-22:20 and from 6:15-6:30.

-On Þorláksmessa (23 December), however, a 20-minute refreshment break may be granted during the period from 21:40 to 22:20.
-The meal and coffee breaks listed above shall be counted as working time, and if employees work during them, then they shall receive pay for correspondingly longer periods of overtime work.
+On Porláksmessa (23 December), however, a 20-minute refreshment break may be granted during the period from 21:40 to 22:20.
+The meal and refreshment breaks listed above shall be counted as working time, and if employees work during them, then they shall receive pay for correspondingly longer periods of overtime work.